-INSIDE: How to make a brown paper bag Thanksgiving turkey front door wreath.
+INSIDE: How to make a Thanksgiving turkey wreath from brown paper bags.
+DIY Thanksgiving autumn front door wreath.
 Gobble, gobble!

 I could eat Thanksgiving food all day, every day.
 It’s by far my favorite holiday…’cause it’s all centered around good food.
 And pie.

 So why shouldn’t there be a front door decoration that pays tribute to this wonderful day of food?
-If there isn’t, there should be!
+There definitely should be!

-– Large wreath form (I used what I had, which was this 16″ wire wreath form)
+– Large wreath form (I used a 16″ wire wreath form)

 – (3) Dessert plates